STAR-RG/shaker/index.md

 # Shaker

 Shaker is a tool to detect flakiness in codebases by introducing noise and load to the execution environment.
-It currently supports pytest and Maven.
-For each stress run, it will run the tests once for each one of the 4 stress configurations.
+Shaker currently supports two operation modes: it is  available as a GitHub Actions workflow that can be seamlessly integrated with any GitHub project; and it can also be used via its provided Command Line Interface (CLI).
+Next, we explain the setup and provide examples of usage for each operation mode.

 # GitHub Action